lgnbhl/lgnbhl/README.md

 I'm Félix, an R developer and data scientist.
-I build tools and apps to automate data analysis, share insights and improve decision making.

 Some R packages I developed: